 12. Strobe Warning Light.

-Each bus shall be equipped with a white flashing strobe light meeting the following requirements:
+a.
+Each public school bus shall be equipped with a white flashing strobe light .

-have self-contained power supply.
+b.
+The strobe light shall have self-contained power supply.

-shall be LexanTM or other polycarbonate or corrosion resistant metallic material.
-Lens shall be clear LexanTM or other polycarbonate material or equal or better strength, resilience, and durability.
+c.
+The strobe light base shall be LexanTM (or approved equal) or other polycarbonate or corrosion resistant metallic material.
+The lamp shall have a single clear lens emitting light 360 ° around its vertical axis, meeting the requirements of SAE J845.
 Unit shall be sealed to protect against intrusion of dust and moisture.
 All external fasteners including mounting screws shall be stainless steel.
 Unit shall have mounting gasket to isolate the light assembly from vibration.

-3. Electrical characteristics: Shall have a flash energy of minimum 8 joules.
-Shall have 80 (plus or minus 10) single or double flashes per minute.
-Shall have integral fuse or circuit breaker protection and reverse polarity protection.
-Maximum current draw shall be 2 amperes at 12 volts.

-4. Dimensions and location: Overall

-height of unit shall be approximately four inches to 6 inches, with lens diameter approximately four inches to 6 inches.
-Mounting location is to be centered (laterally) on roof of bus, approximately 48 inches (longitudinally) from rear edge of rear roof cap.
-SAE specifications Shall meet SAE J575.
+d.
+The overall height of the unit shall be approximately four inches to six inches, with lens diameter approximately four inches to six inches.
+Mounting location is to be centered (laterally) on roof of bus, approximately 48 inches (longitudinally) from rear edge of rear roof cap and shall meet SAE J845 specifications .

-6. Body

-circuitry :Shall include a separate, clearly labeled driver’s panel mounted switch, with a clearly labeled pilot light.
+e.
+The body circuitry shall include a separate, clearly labeled driver’s panel mounted switch, with a clearly labeled pilot light.

-57. Metal Treatment.
+58. Metal Treatment

 All metal parts that will be painted shall be chemically cleaned, etched, zinc-phosphate-coated, and zinc-chromate or epoxy-primed or conditioned by equivalent process.

-58. Mirrors.
+59. Mirrors

-rear-view mirror at least 6 x 30 inches, metal encased safety glass of at least 1/8 inch thickness , which will afford good view of pupils and roadway to rear and shall be installed in such a way that vibration will be reduced to a minimum.
+Types C and D public school bus interior rear-view mirrors shall be at least 6 x 30 inches, metal encased safety glass with a minimum thickness of .125 inch, which will afford good view of pupils and roadway to rear and shall be installed in such a way that vibration will be reduced to a minimum.
 It shall have rounded corners and protected edges.

-Exception: Type A - Interior mirror to be 6 x 16 inches.
+Type A public school bus interior rear-view mirror shall be 6 x 16 inches.

-All buses shall have a mirror system that conforms to FMVSS 111 (Rearview Mirrors), 49 CFR § 271.111 as amended.
+All public school buses shall have a mirror system that conforms to FMVSS 111 (Rearview Mirrors), 49 CFR § 271.111 as amended.

 Thermostatically controlled heated exterior mirrors are permissible.